nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 3: Select your forensic image
 ------------------------------------
  #.
-Browse for you forensic image, select it
+Browse for your forensic image, select it
  #.
 Click Next